steveblue/angular2-rollup/README.md

     <!-- /build -->
 ```

 It is not recommended that you deploy the livereload script to production.
-If anyone has a clever workaround for this please submit a Pull Request with the change.

 ## How do I take advantage of TypeScript in my IDE?